shadorki/vrc-owo-suit/README.md

-# vrc-owo-suit
+# Disclaimer

-A python application for VRChat players to use OWO Suits in game
+This application is not affiliated with VRChat or OWO.
+By using this software you agree to not sue or get upsetti spaghetti with me if it breaks something.
+Use at your own risk.

 ## Table of Contents